bitcrowd/carbonite/README.md

 For instance, when a payment for a pending invoice is received, your application might create a record in the `payments` table and update the `invoices` record.
 Both of these mutations are recorded as a `Carbonite.Change` and are associated to a single `Carbonite.Transaction` which allows to correlate these mutations and provides (at least) a `type` attribute, e.g. `payment_received`.

+---

+**NOTE**: This is work-in-progress and not yet ready to be used.

+---

 ## Features

 - Easy to setup in a migration